 - Customer created - this is triggered if a new customer purchases any of your products, subscription or one-time.

-- Dispute created - this is triggered when a customer disputes a charge from your store through his/her bank.
+- Dispute created - this is triggered when a customer disputes any charge from your store through his/her bank.
+It contains transaction payload.

 - Dispute lost - this is triggered if a dispute is decided in your customer's favor.